Illumina/canvas/README.md

 CNV.vcf.gz files will be saved to HCC2218_v2 output directory.
 Depending on the number of available CPUs, the demo will take from few minutes to under an hour to complete.

 #### Inspecting results
-Now we can test Canvas performance by using a set of previously curated HCC2218 copy number calls from whole-genome data (HCC2218Truth.vcf) and a set of repetitive or ambiguous regions (HCC2218.cnaqc.excluded_regions.bed), which are available under https://illumina.app.box.com/v/CanvasPublic/1/8196858257.
+Now we can test Canvas performance by using a set of previously curated HCC2218 copy number calls from whole-genome data (HCC2218Truth.vcf) and a set of repetitive or ambiguous regions (HCC2218.cnaqc.excluded_regions.bed), which are available at https://illumina.app.box.com/v/CanvasPublic/1/8196858257.
 The evaluation is accomplished by using EvaluateCNV; the latest binary distribution for the tool can be found in [releases]:https://github.com/Illumina/canvas/releases.
 EvaluateCNV usage info:
 ```
 EvaluateCNV $TruthSetPath $CNV.vcf $ExcludedRegionsBed $OutputPath  [$RegionOfInterestBed]